 Mickey and Minnie’s Runaway Railway takes lots of wacky twists and turns — after all, when you’re chuggin’ along in a cartoon train with Engineer Goofy at the helm, you can expect things to get a little kooky!

-But what fascinated us the most about the new ride (which just opened at Hollywood Studios last week) is how much attention went into every detail!
+But what fascinated us the most about the new ride is how much attention went into every detail!

 While Disney told us to expect a subplot and secret Easter eggs hidden throughout the ride, we didn’t fully realize what we’d be entering into!